sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-themes-screensaver.md

 `ScreenSaver` specifies the path to a Windows screen saver file in a theme.

 **Note**
 We do not recommend setting this value.
 Instead, we recommend using automatic power plans to dim the screen.
 This can help reduce system power consumption.
-For more information, see [Understanding Battery Life and Power Plans](http://go.microsoft.com/fwlink/p/?linkid=208183) in the Windows Assessment and Deployment Kit (Windows ADK).